STATE DEPARTMENT OF EDUCATION

 For Maryland public schools, the Office of School Innovations designs, develops, and implements creative and innovative new programs.

-Originally, the Student Services and Strategic Planning Branch formed in 1966 as the Pupil Services Branch.
+Originally, the Student Services Branch formed in 1966 as the Pupil Services Branch.
 It was renamed Pupil Services and Drug-Free Schools Branch in 1992.
 It resumed its former name in 1995, and became the Student Services and Alternative Programs Branch in 1999.
-In 2016, it reorganized under its present name.
+In 2016, it was renamed the Student Services and Strategic Planning Branch.
+By May 2026, it had received its current name.

 To schools with disruptive students or students who may not complete high school, the Branch allocates federal and State funds.
 These funds help pupil personnel directors reduce truancy; provide alternative education and develop home instruction guides for children absent from school.